elichen/rapid_engineering/rapid-engineering-with-ai.md

 ```

 **Optimization objective constantly shifts:**
-- Speed first
+- Speed first - bias to action
-- Then connect the dots
+- Then plan the path to scaled up deployment
 - Without painting yourself into corners

 ---

-# Engineering = Multi-Axis Optimization
+# Multi-Axis Optimization

 **Early Stage**: Optimize for speed
 **Growth Stage**: Optimize for stability